MicrosoftDocs/azure-docs/articles/app-service/security-baseline.md

 **Guidance**: Configure Security Center in your Azure subscription and review the generated alerts.
 Use Azure Monitor to get your Activity log data to an Event Hub where it can be read by a SIEM like Azure Sentinel.

-Monitor attacks against your web applications by using a real-time Web Application Firewall log with a deployed Azure Web Application Firewall.
+Monitor attacks against your App Service apps by using a real-time Web Application Firewall log with a deployed Azure Web Application Firewall.
 The log is integrated with Azure Monitor to track Web Application Firewall alerts and easily monitor trends.

 - [How to integrate your App Service Environment with the Azure Application Gateway (WAF)](environment/integrate-with-application-gateway.md)